ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex2_Configure_Azure_AD.md

 11. Leave the Azure portal and the Azure Active Directory admin center tabs open in your browser for the next task.

-# Proceed to Lab 10 -Exercise 3
+# Proceed to Lab 10 - Exercise 3